bips-hb/ConNIS_results/README.md

 ## Run simulation study based on synthetic data

 The default values for the simulation study are described in Hanke et al., 2025.
 To (re-)run the simulation study `simulations.R` needs to be called.
-It sets the parameters of the simulation study and the number of workers for the parallel computation using `parLapply` and than calls three types of scripts within loops over the different parameters:
+It sets the parameters of the simulation study and the number of workers for the parallel computation using `parLapply`.
+It then calls three types of scripts via a loop structure over the different parameters:

 * `dataSimulation.R` for generating the synthetic data
 * `<method>Analysis.R` for the analysis of the data
 * `performance<method>.R` for the performance of the chosen `<method>`

+(the heavy work is done in `<method>Analysis.R` by parallel computation)

-:exclamation: While the number of workers is set in `dataSimulation.R`, the cluster type is set to `PSOCK` in all `<method>Analysis.R`.
-If you want to use a fork approach for parallelization (e.g. by `mclapply` or `makeForkCluster` scripts have to be modified individually).
+:exclamation: While the number of workers is set in `dataSimulation.R`, the cluster type is set to `PSOCK` in all `<method>Analysis.R` scripts.
+If you want to use a fork approach for parallelization (e.g. `mclapply` or `makeForkCluster`) scripts have to be modified individually.

 ## Run real world analyses
 Run the scripts `realworld_<strain>.R`.
 Performances will be saved in `performance/`.